Kayarchy - the sea kayaker's online handbook and reference

 Introduction

-Calling for help does not necessarily result in your being rescued promptly, or at all.
+Beware the talisman effect.
+On the road, people who feel safe because they're wearing a seat-belt or crash helmet are more likely to have an accident.
+A sea kayaker who has flares or an EPIRB or a VHF radio is more likely to push the limits.
+Calling for help does not always result in your being rescued promptly, or at all.
 Kayaking groups should be able to sort out most of their own problems.
 See Rafting-Up & Towing; Deep-Water Rescue & Self-Rescue; Repairs & Repair Kits; and First Aid Kits.
-A kayaker needs to know his or her limitations and not be tempted to go beyond them because of the reassuring presence of a set of flares or a radio.

 VHF radio